pdehaye/pdehaye.github.io/posts/learning-working-and.rst

 So, what do you think?
 Anyone wants to submit a position paper (2 pages) on the topic?
 Any of my co-learners in MOOCs would like to collaborate on this?
 We could, well... crowdsource it...

+(of course, this was due yesterday: official deadline is "September")